guychenya/GitOptic/IMPROVEMENTS.md

 ## 🎉 Summary

-Your GitHub Project Analyzer now supports **multiple LLM providers** with a clean, maintainable architecture.
+Your GitOptic now supports **multiple LLM providers** with a clean, maintainable architecture.
 Users can choose from **2 free options** (Gemini or Groq) or use OpenAI.
 The app automatically uses the first available API key, making it flexible and reliable.

 **Key Achievement**: Transformed from a single-provider app to a multi-provider platform while improving code quality and maintainability.